leonardoperu/Tablut-Challenge-2019/README.md

 The main class is src/it/unibo/ai/clientImplementation/MyTablutClient.
 It accepts two arguments:
 - the colour you want to play (black or white)
-- the maximum time for searching in the space of states (in seconds)
+- the maximum time for searching in the state space (in seconds)

 Create the jar archive and run the player after having started the game server.